aosborne17/Multi-Vagrant-Machine-With-MongoDB/README.md

 Note that we are drivers of the product, understanding what is going on under the bonnet and how to write JS is for the front end team.

-As DevOps engineers all we need to know is how to integrate these different parts together to integrate and get the
+As DevOps engineers all we need to know is how to integrate these different parts together to integrate and get them

-### Steps to creating a variable connection to MongoDB
-root@ubuntu-xenial:/home# export DB_HOST="mongodb://192.168.10.111:27017/posts"

-27017 is the default code for connecting to mongoDB